Man wanted for selling laced pills in overdose case arrested in Chisago County

-A 31-year-old Rush City man with an outstanding murder warrant for selling fentanyl-laced pills in an overdose last spring is in custody following a traffic stop Thursday morning in Chisago County.
+A 31-year-old Rush City man with an outstanding murder warrant in the sale of fentanyl-laced pills to a man who overdosed is in custody following a traffic stop Thursday morning in Chisago County.

 "They weren't blindsided by who this guy was," Anklan said Thursday.
 "This guy was known to us.
 They were actively patrolling and happened to find him."